zeqri/STRAND/README.md

 # Inference

-Store the structurs to be refined as dill files using `src/data/preprocessing/cache_data.py`.
+Store the structures to be refined as dill files using `src/data/preprocessing/cache_data.py`.

 Specify the path of the stored data set to be refined and it's corrosponding csv file in the variables `Data_path` and `Data_path` respectively in the file `src/train_confidence.sh`.

-**Manual Selection results:**

 Set `--run_inference_without_confidence_model` to be True to run the inference without the confidence model.